-This message indicates that the network connection was lost or that the Primary is down.
-See "Probable Loss of Network Connection or Server Is Down" on page 336.
+The network connection was lost or that the Primary is not working.
+See "Probable Loss of Network Connection or Authentication Manager Is Down" on page 298.

 Progress brokers are busy.
-If the brokers aren't running, delete .lk files in the data directory.
-(15039)
+If the brokers aren't running, delete .lk files in the data directory (15039)

-If deleting the .lk files does not solve the problem, reboot the Server.
+If deleting the .lk files does not solve the problem, restart the Authentication Manager.
 If the message persists, contact RSA Security Customer Support.